Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: A Real-world Case Study

 \subsection{Pre-filtering}

 Beyond performance guarantee, a significant practical impact of the DT evaluation lies in its ability to streamline the DT-driven RL workflow.
-Without a reliable evaluation method, it is necessary to train agents in all the 120 candidate DTs and then test each policy via real-world deployment to identify the best one.
-This exhaustive search, known as the \textit{brute-force} method, incurs substantial policy trial costs, encompassing both the computational resources for 120 full training processes and the testing cost of 120 separate deployments.
+Without a reliable evaluation method, it is necessary to train agents in all the 100 candidate DTs and then test each policy via real-world deployment to identify the best one.
+This exhaustive search, denoted as the \textit{brute-force} method, incurs substantial policy trial costs, encompassing both the computational resources for 100 full training processes and the testing cost of 100 separate deployments.

 The holistic DT evaluation offered an efficient alternative: pre-filtering.
-By calculating the mismatch value for each of the 120 candidates, we identified and selected a small subset of the most promising, high-fidelity DTs (e.g., the top 5\%) for subsequent RL training and deployment tests.
-To validate its superiority, we also compared this \textit{evaluation-based} selection method with two baseline strategies: a straightforward \textit{random} selection and a \textit{reward-based} method that selected DTs based on the agent's final training performance within the DT environment itself.
+By calculating the mismatch value for each of the 100 candidates, we identified and selected a small subset of the most promising DTs with high \textit{task-centric fidelity} (e.g., top 5\% as shown in Fig.~\ref{Test1}) for subsequent RL training and deployment tests.
+To validate its superiority, we also introduce another three pre-filtering baselines, which rely on \textit{random} selection, the agent's \textit{training-reward} within the DT environment, and the \textit{model-level accuracy}, respectively.

-The results of such a comparison were compelling.
-As depicted in Fig.~\ref{Test2}, the evaluation-based approach, using only the top 5\% of DTs, produced a final policy whose performance was comparable to the optimal policy found through the exhaustive brute-force method.
+The comparison results were compelling.
+As depicted in Fig.~\ref{Test2}, the task-centric fidelity-based approach, using only the top 5\% of DTs, produced a final policy whose performance was comparable to the optimal policy found through the exhaustive brute-force method.
 This results in a notable reduction in resource expenditure: training costs were reduced by 95\%, and testing costs were cut by over 97\%.
-Here, the testing cost is defined as the performance gap between a tested policy and the optimal policy in deployment.
+Here, the testing cost is defined as the performance loss induced by using tested policies rather than the optimal policy in deployment.
 In contrast, the baseline methods proved to be far less effective.
 While they also reduced training cost, they failed to consistently exclude the inferior DTs, leading to higher testing costs.
 More critically, they risked filtering out the best-performing DTs, resulting in a suboptimal final policy, particularly when the selection ratio was small.